The Ultimate Guide to Speech Therapy for Children

 How does online speech therapy help with home practice?

-1. The caregiver is encouraged to sit alongside their child, observe the session, and ask their speech therapist questions.
+1. The caregiver is encouraged to sit alongside their child, watch the session, and ask the speech therapist questions.
 This allows the caregiver to understand what is being targeted in the session.
 The speech therapist will explain how and what to practice at home, as well as how often to practice.
 This quality face-to-face time with your speech therapist isn't always possible when speech therapy happens at school or in a clinic.

 This quality face-to-face time with your speech therapist isn't always possible when speech therapy happens at school or in a clinic.